 Winner: Studs (if you leave them in all year round)

-If you want to avoid scratches in your driveway at any cost, neither chains nor studs are the ideal choices for you.
-None of them will do any real damage when you roll freely over the surface.
+If you want to avoid scratches in your driveway at any cost, neither chains nor studs are ideal.

 Chains will make deeper scratches simply because they are beefier.

-Simultaneously, studded car tires are getting banned worldwide, mostly due to the unwanted dust they create in city centers.
-When the number of cars passing through is high enough, even the small studs on studded car tires will wear down the road.
+Simultaneously, studded car tires are getting banned worldwide, primarily due to the unwanted dust they create in city centers.
+Even the tiny studs on studded car tires will wear down the road when the number of cars passing through is high enough.

 Winner: Studs

 The chains do offer excellent traction on ice, no doubt about it.
-ATV does, however, have the disadvantage of being relatively lightweight.
+ATVs do, however, have the disadvantage of being relatively lightweight.
 Because of this, the chains won’t penetrate the ice as deep as needed for optimal grip.

 The diamond shape has the additional benefit of reducing the chain’s risk of falling in between the tire lugs, where it won’t do much good.

-A chain made out of square steel will also give a better grip than one made of round steel.
+A chain made of square steel will also give a better grip than round steel.

 Studs, on the other hand, are purposely made to have an excellent grip on ice.
-To be more specific, they were initially created for and are still used mostly in ice racing.
-In ice racing, you are looking for the best combination of high speed and excellent grip.
+To be more specific, they were initially created for and are still used primarily in ice racing.
+In ice racing, you aim for high speed and excellent grip, where ice studs shine.

-With the right setup, you can achieve a grip so good that you almost forget you are riding on ice and not on asphalt.
+With the correct setup, you can achieve a grip so good that you almost forget that you are riding on ice, not on asphalt.

-How much traction you get can be adjusted by how many and what length of studs you are using.
-The screw-in style studs are slimmer than the studs you find on chains so that they will penetrate the ice better.
+How much traction you get can be adjusted by how many and the length of studs you use.
+The screw-in style studs are slimmer than those on chains so that they will penetrate the ice better.

 With the ability to regulate how many studs you install, you can also test and find the number of studs that give you the best grip according to your bike’s weight.
 More is not always better because the more studs you add, the less they will sink into the ice.